hl7dk/kl-gateway/input/pagecontent/index.md

 - Nursing conditions have a valid nursing condition code according to FSIII (Helbredstilstand)
 - Nursing conditions does not have a severity code

-#### Goals
+#### Goal
 Information about the goal (FSIII forventet tilstand) for each home care condition.
 The goal must contain the condition that the goal addresses and the expected severity as defined by FSIII.
 Only one goal for a home care condition must exist at a given time.

-All changes to the goals since the last reporting must be included in a new report, including the referenced conditions and all the resources referenced by the conditions.
+All changes to the goals since the last reporting must be included in a new report.
+However, changes typically only include entered-in-error.
+Other changes are considered to be new goals.

 Free text information about the goals is not part of this reporting.